mattudakis/TTL_box/ReadMe.md

 &nbsp;

-## Use case: miniscope TTL box use case
+## Use case: miniscope TTL and solinoid box
 An example use case outlined here is to interface between matlab/python and inscopix miniscope equipment to trigger both 12V solinoid valves and 5V TTL pulses.

 <img src="img/miniscope_ttl_box.jpg" width="367" height="260" title="miniscope TTL box with 4 TTL input/ouput and 12V power input and solinoid circuitry.">